 Minimal Cardinality Procedures

-When constructing confidence intervals, the primary focus of is to minimizing interval length while still achieving a coverage probability greater than or equal to the confidence level.
+When constructing confidence intervals, the primary focus is minimizing interval length while still achieving a coverage probability greater than or equal to the confidence level.
 With the two above methods, the Approximate Method has the issue of undercoverage, where the coverage probability is often far below the confidence level.
 With the Analog to the Clopper-Pearson Method, although there is not an issue of undercoverage, one might even say that there is overcoverage.
 The intervals often have coverage far above the confidence level, leading to excessively wide intervals which lowers precision.

 Thus, we turn to minimal cardinality procedures where we reverse engineer our confidence intervals, guaranteeing coverage that is above the confidence level but as small as possible, while providing minimal cardinality regarding the cardinality of acceptance sets, therefore narrower intervals.
 The procedure can be contained in three main steps, and can be summarized as follows: